 No need to forgo your favorite cereal to eat healthier.
-Gluten free Golden Grahams® is easy to make, allergen friendly and contains quality ingredients.
+Gluten-free Golden Grahams® is easy to make, allergy-friendly and contains quality ingredients.

 - cocoa puffs